Cooleyy/EasySpawner/README.md

 In your BepInEx/Config there is a config file that can be used to change the hotkeys to open the menu or spawn items.
 Be aware setting this to a letter will cause the menu to close if you type it in the search box!

-## Known Issues

-Most Mod managers (r2modman especially) will break this mod usually by changing the folder names/structure.
-Manually install this mod with BepInEx.

-Some times the coroutine checking for changes in the player list is killed unexepectedly.

 ## Installation

 1. [Install BepInEx for Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)